 The remainder of the paper is organized as follows.
 We first provide a comprehensive literature review in Section II.
 In Section III, we describe the network model and problem formulation.
-We propose our algorithms in Section IV and prove the optimality.
-The performance evaluation is in Section V.
+We propose our algorithm in Section IV and prove the optimality.
+We extend the framework to networks with non-negligible propagation delays in Section V. The performance evaluation is in Section VI.